 Harmony Center for Rehabilitation and Healing is an average-sized nursing home located in Xenia, Ohio.
 With a bottom of the barrel overall grade of F, this nursing home isn't high on our list.
-If you are not satisfied with this facility's low overall grade, you may find you have slim pickings in Xenia.
-The city has just two other nursing homes.
+If you are not satisfied with this facility's pedestrian overall grade, you may have to look in other cities as this is the only nursing home in Xenia.
 More information on this nursing home's category grades is available below.
 Its best category was inspections, which is addressed in the next paragraph.

 Harmony Center for Rehabilitation and Healing